Skip to main content

 2. Transfer those numbers from Twilio to Aloware.

-The Snap Port process typically takes 24-48 business hours after your provider approves the release, ensuring a smooth and hassle-free transfer.
+The Snap Port process typically takes 24-48 business hours after your provider approved the release, ensuring a smooth and hassle-free transfer.
 There is no fee for porting numbers unless specified by your current provider or the losing carrier.

-How to submit a Snap Port request
+How to submit a snap port request

 3. Supporting documents - include proof of ownership, such as:

-3. Contact your current provider
+4. Work with your current provider

 1. Request number release - ask them to release your numbers back to Twilio.

-2. Obtain a ticket ID - once the release request is received, your provider will issue a ticket ID or confirmation number.
+2. Obtain a ticket ID - once the release is received, your provider will issue a ticket ID or confirmation number.
 This serves as proof that your request has been initiated.

-4. Submit the necessary documents
+3. Submit the necessary documents

 1. Submit the ticket ID - this is important for the Snap Port process.